francofgp/Syndeo/README.md

 <br>

 <div align="justify">
-Syndeo is a web platform oriented to a certain sector of the population, which we define as "self-taught". which we define as "self-taught".
+SYNDEO is a web platform oriented to a certain sector of the population, which we define as "self-taught".
 It is oriented to satisfy the needs related to the linguistic reading and learning of different languages, assuming that the potential user already possesses the necessary knowledge of the language. different languages, assuming that the potential user already has some basic knowledge of the language to be reinforced. basic knowledge of the language to be reinforced.
 The user will be able to upload the texts or articles he/she wishes to read, with the possibility of adding videos to facilitate their study.